seasonedcc/composable-functions/README.md

-# Keep your business logic clean with Remix Domains
+# Keep your business logic clean with Domain Functions

-Remix Domains helps you decouple your business logic from your Remix actions and loaders.
+Domain Functions helps you decouple your business logic from your controllers.
 With first-class type inference from end to end.
 It does this by enforcing the parameters' types in runtime (through [zod](https://github.com/colinhacks/zod#what-is-zod) schemas) and always wrapping results (even exceptions) into a `Promise<Result<Output>>` type.

 ![](example.gif)